awsdocs/amazon-ecs-developer-guide/doc_source/IAMPolicyExamples.md

 ## Run Tasks<a name="IAM_run_policies"></a>

 The resources for `RunTask` are task definitions\.
 To limit which clusters a user can run task definitions on, you can specify them in the `Condition` block\.
-The advantage is that you don't have to list both task definitions and clusters in your resources to allow appropriate access\.
+The advantage is that you don't have to list both task definitions and clusters in your resources to allow the appropriate access\.
 You can apply one, the other, or both\.

 The following IAM policy allows permission to run any revision of a specific task definition on a specific cluster: